 Cold air can ingress through the waist.

-Sizes M to XXL.
-Choice of colors.
 Soft polyester exterior; fleece lining.
 Detachable hood.
-3 carbon fiber heating elements that warm your core.
-3 adjustable heat settings with 1-button control.
-Machine wash and air-dry.
+Three carbon fiber heating elements warm your core.
+Three adjustable heat settings with 1-button control.
+Offers USB device charging.
+Machine washable.

-A heated jacket looks a lot like any winter jacket, but it contains heating elements that are powered by a battery.
-It’s an ideal option for anyone who’s sensitive to the cold, though it’s especially useful for men who run, hike, hunt, fish, camp, ride a motorcycle, or attend outdoor events regularly in cold weather.
+A heated jacket looks a lot like any winter jacket, but it contains battery-powered heating elements.
+An ideal option for anyone who’s sensitive to the cold, it’s especially useful for men who run, hike, hunt, fish, camp, ride a motorcycle, or attend outdoor events regularly in cold weather.
 Those who work in construction or other jobs that require outdoor work can also benefit from a heated jacket.